This delicious chocolate mug cake is topped with a scrumptious peanut butter sauce. It's the perfect treat to quell a chocolate craving!

 - Preheat the oven to 350 degrees.

-- Pour the batter into a small, well-oiled ramekin (mine holds about one cup of liquid).
+- Pour the batter into a small, well-oiled ramekin or mug (about 8-10 ounces).

-- Bake the cake for 15-20 minutes until springy to the touch.
+- Bake the cake for 14-18 minutes or until springy to the touch.

-- In the meantime, whisk together the ingredients for the 'frosting', if using.
+- In the meantime, whisk together the ingredients for the peanut butter sauce.
 Add more milk as desired for consistency.

 Notes